October 7, 2019

 The notice of meeting for the AGM was released on August 28.
 After some back and forth, the directors agreed to publish most of what I submitted.

-Surely Australia's biggest listed investment company can emulate the work of most industry funds by disclosing its own voting record.
+On the voting disclosure issue, surely Australia's biggest listed investment company can emulate the work of most industry funds by disclosing its own voting record.
 Here's an example of how Australian Super does it.

 I ran for the AFIC board on a similar platform in 2013 and got nowhere, but was pleased with the 16.7 per cent vote.
 Check out this comprehensive wrap of all the issues that emerged in that tilt.